 - 3 Now turn the cooker ON and cook until done.
 When the cooker automatically turns to WARM, don’t open it yet, let it sit still and rest for another 30 minutes.
-Sit and fluffy with your spatula and enjoy.
+Sit and fluffy with your spatula and enjoy it.

 - Add bean to you brown rice will make an awesome side dish and taste a lot better

-- If you use bean in your brown rice cooking, then do add in a piece on Kombu seaweed.
+- If you use beans in your brown rice cooking, then do add in a piece on Kombu seaweed.
 This will help the bean to be softer and cooked faster.

-- Turmeric will enhance give the rice a golden look while smell great too.
+- Turmeric will enhance give the rice a golden look while smelling great too.
 It’s also very good for your digestion and eases your stomach due to its curcumin source.